 Decorate for each season

-- Use seasonal garland: You can pick up patriotic garland and just wrap it around your wreath.
+- Use seasonal garland: You can pick up patriotic garland and just wrap it around your wreath with some small red/white/blue flags

-- For spring or summer you can use simple butterflies or little seasonal birds
+- For spring or summer, you can use simple butterflies or little seasonal birds and windmill toys

 How do you decorate with wreaths on your porch?
 Do you do a new wreath each season or just update as you go?
 I’d love to hear your fun, easy tips!